Every VOTE is a voice!

+Don’t let your voice go unheard.
 Michigan now has no reason absentee voting.
-If you would like to be placed on the permanent absentee list to receive an application to vote for every election, the clerk needs a signed letter/note.
+If you would like to be placed on the permanent absentee list to receive an application to vote for every election, please notify the Clerk with a written request.

 2021 Scheduled Elections and Voting

 Tuesday, November 2nd, 2021

 Election for YALE PUBLIC SCHOOL DISTRICT BOND PROPOSAL

 Shall Yale Public Schools, St. Clair and Sanilac Counties, Michigan, borrow the sum of not to exceed Fifteen Million Eight Hundred Ten Thousand Dollars ($15,810,000) and issue its general obligation unlimited tax bonds therefor, the purpose of remodeling school buildings?

 Polling location for the November 2nd, 2021 election only will be held at the KENOCKEE TOWNSHIP HALL located at 4420 Kilgore Road, Avoca, MI.

 In order to vote in any election in Michigan, you must be 18 years of age on or before Election Day, and you must be registered to vote.